angeladev333/visioncraft-ai/README.md

 ## Usage

 When an 'upload_image' api request is initiated, the image gets uploaded to the Roboflow API for YOLO Object detection.
 Then, the user-inputted form data consolidated with the object detection data is forwarded to a sequence of ChatGPT and DALL-E image prompts.
-The content generated from these processes is then combined to produce a comprehensive guide in PDF format. (edited)
+The content generated from these processes is then combined to produce a comprehensive guide in PDF format.

 ## Tech stack and program architecture